panva/jose/README.md

   <summary><em><strong>Verifying OIDC ID Tokens</strong></em> (Click to expand)</summary><br>

-ID Token is a JWT, but profiled, there are additional requirements to a JWT to be accepted as an ID Token and it is pretty easy to omit some, use the `profile` option of `JWT.verify` or the `JWT.IdToken.verify` shorthand to make sure what you're accepting is really an ID Token meant to your Client.
+ID Token is a JWT, but profiled, there are additional requirements to a JWT to be accepted as an ID Token and it is pretty easy to omit some, use the `JWT.IdToken.verify` API to make sure what you're accepting is really an ID Token meant to your Client.
 This will then perform all doable validations given the input.
 See the [documentation][documentation-jwt] for more.